Finding the Full/Minimum

 The full load of a power supply refers to the maximum operation ratings of the power supply.
 If it is supplying the rated current (same as maximum current) at the rated voltage, then the load that is connected is the full load.
 There is no set value for a full load because each power supply is rated differently.

 When the proper minimum load is not applied, the power supply usually flickers, and seems to go on and off rapidly.
 Leaving an output without a load on it will cause this to happen.
-This is because for most multiple-output and unregulated power supplies, the outputs need to be stabilized.
+This is because for most switch mode and unregulated power supplies, the outputs need to be stabilized.

 Using Ohm's Law: V = IR, you can calculate the minimum load if you know the voltage and minimum current ratings.